-I’ve never been especially prone to medication side effects.
+I’ve never been especially prone to side effects from medications.
 I’d only ever stopped a medication once before because I couldn’t handle dealing with the side effects.
 Then I got hit by the prednisone bus last week.

 The prednisone bus

 It’s an experiment that my doctor and I had been mulling over for a while.
 I’ve had elevated levels of inflammatory marker in my bloodwork for a few years now.
 I saw a rheumatologist last year and there wasn’t anything substantial enough to make a diagnosis, but my GP is still pretty convinced there’s something autoimmune bubbling away beneath the surface.

 The idea of trying out prednisone, a steroidal anti-inflammatory medication, was to see if targeting the inflammation would put a dent in the psychomotor retardation (slowed movement) that’s been really limiting my functioning.
 However, there was also the possibility that it could make things worse, as it can trigger psychiatric side effects.
 Whether it’s depression, mania, or psychosis, steroids can get around.

 So, last Wednesday I started on 50mg a day with a plan to reassess in a week.
 That first day my mood tanked and I started having thoughts of suicide.
 Since I don’t get a lot of side effects, I tend to look for other explanations before coming to a conclusion.
 I happened to start my period the same day, and while normally period-related mood dips are pretty minor for me, it was a possibility.
 The next day I felt the same mentally, and also unwell physically.
 Day three, the same mentally, and even worse physically.